Rays vs. Diamondbacks Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 84 hits with 13 doubles, four triples, 15 home runs and 33 walks.
-He has driven in 43 runs with six stolen bases.
+- Ketel Marte has collected 85 hits with 13 doubles, four triples, 15 home runs and 33 walks.
+He has driven in 44 runs with six stolen bases.

-- Marte takes a five-game streak with at least one hit into this matchup.
-In his last five games he is batting .350 with four home runs, three walks and nine RBI.
+- Marte has picked up at least one hit in six games in a row.
+During his last 10 games he is batting .342 with a double, five home runs, seven walks and 14 RBI.

 Marte Recent Games